-Danny's Tent is a 10x12 canvas wall tent tucked in the woods at the end of the pond.
-The green canvas tent covers a 3/4 inch plywood floor and is suspended by beautiful balsam logs from the forest.
-Inside the tent is a cozy queen size bed and a cot, as well as a small table and chairs.
-The wood-chipped site is spacious and has plenty of room.
-On the ledge near the front of
+Danny's Tent is a 10x12 canvas wall tent tucked in the woods near the frozen pond.
+The green tent covers a 3/4 inch plywood floor and the canvas is suspended by beautiful balsam logs from the forest.
+Inside the tent is a cozy queen size bed, as well as a small table, chairs and lamp.
+This winter we've also added a wood stove and will have a stack of firewood ready for you i

-Danny's Tent is a 10x12 canvas wall tent tucked in the woods at the end of the pond.
-The green canvas tent covers a 3/4 inch plywood floor and is suspended by beautiful balsam logs from the forest.
-Inside the tent is a cozy queen size bed and a cot, as well as a small table and chairs.
-The wood-chipped site is spacious and has plenty of room.
-On the ledge near the front of the tent is a fire ring and log table along with some cedar stumps and a bench for sitting.
-It's a beautiful rustic campsite to walk in to and have the tent up and ready for you.
-Be sure to bring sleeping bags.
+Danny's Tent is a 10x12 canvas wall tent tucked in the woods near the frozen pond.
+The green tent covers a 3/4 inch plywood floor and the canvas is suspended by beautiful balsam logs from the forest.
+Inside the tent is a cozy queen size bed, as well as a small table, chairs and lamp.
+This winter we've also added a wood stove and will have a stack of firewood ready for you in the tent.
+Additional firewood is available at the wood shed by the parking area.
+At the present time (February 2020) the spacious site is blanketed in over two feet of snow.
+A narrow trail is open from the tent to the campfire and cooking area.
+Danny's Tent is a beautiful rustic winter campsite ready for an adventurous soul.
+Be sure to bring warm sleeping bags.
 There is no bedding provided here.

 - Check in: After 2PM

 - Check out: Before 12PM

 - Minimum nights: 1 night

 Duluth has 178 miles of beautiful wooded trails.
 For a map of biking trails check out Trailforks, Duluth.
 One particular trail ...Read more